Real Estate Investing Through REITs

 A significant portion of the return attributed to investing in REITs is due to the large cash dividends.
 Because dividend distributions of this kind are taxed at personal income tax rates which have historically been 39.8% (thanks to the Bush tax cuts, this rate has been lowered to 35%), Uncle Sam can take a significant bite out of your profits.
 One way to counter this is to hold your real estate investments in your IRA or other retirement accounts.
 Decades of tax-free compounding can result in hundreds of thousands of dollars more in retirement savings.

 REITs are also especially suited to retirement portfolios because the cash dividend not only provides income upon which to live but establishes a phantom floor to the share price.
 In a market free fall, for example, the dividend yield will eventually become attractive enough to prevent further sell-offs (assuming the fundamental business isn’t in jeopardy.)
-This can result in greater stability at times of market crises.
+It can result in greater stability at times of market crises.

 The term equity REIT refers to a corporate entity that is engaged in the acquisition, management, building, renovation, and sale of real estate.
 This type of real estate investment trust offers the greatest potential of reward and as such tends to be favored by professional money managers.
 Equity REITs often operate in a specific area of expertise.
 Some examples include: